xamarin/Xamarin.Social/GettingStarted.md

 ## 4. Call the API directly (optional)

-If you want to do more than just sharing `Items`, you can access social APIs directly by generating request objects from the `Service`:
+If you want to do more than share `Items`, you can access social APIs directly by generating request objects from the `Service`:

 ```csharp
 var request = facebook.CreateRequest ("GET", new Uri ("https://graph.facebook.com/me/feed"), account);